6 Presidential Siblings and the Headaches They Caused

 1. Neil Bush: Opening Doors When Opportunity Knocks!

 George W. Bush's younger brother Neil certainly hasn't done much to make his brother's political life any easier.
 Neil's been making the wrong kind of news since as far back as the 1980s, when as the son of Vice President George H.W.
 Bush he served as a director of Silverado Savings and Loan, which cost taxpayers an estimated $1 billion when it collapsed.
 He drew accusations of insider trading chicanery in 1999 when he made nearly $800,000 in three trades of Kopin Corporation stock in a single day; Bush had been a consultant for Kopin and sold on the day the stock's price soared as the result of good news from a client.
 Bush also had a somewhat dubious-sounding arrangement with Grace Semiconductor, a Chinese company with ties to former Chinese president Jiang Zemin.
-Despite admittedly not knowing anything about semiconductors, Bush had a deal to receives $2 million in stock and $10,000 for every board meeting he attended to discuss business strategies, a deal that led to claims of influence peddling.
+Despite admittedly not knowing anything about semiconductors, Bush had a deal to receive $2 million in stock and $10,000 for every board meeting he attended to discuss business strategies, a deal that led to claims of influence peddling.

 These little business episodes were just appetizers for Bush's truly bizarre 2003 divorce proceedings.
 His wife Sharon Smith accused Bush of enjoying the company of high-priced escorts on business trips to Thailand and Hong Kong.
 (Bush's defense:Â yes, he had sex with these strange women, but they might not have been prostitutes.
 They just showed up at his door, and he slept with them.
 No money changed hands.)
 Not content to let things die with that simple embarrassment of infidelity, Neil's friend John Spalding accused Sharon of pulling out Neil's hair for use in a voodoo curse.
 Sharon countered that she simply wanted the hair tested for evidence of cocaine use.
 In either event, the President couldn't have been too pleased as this saga played out in front of the media.